 Nicola Honing does a bit of everything.
 Nicola managed the 2017 the harvest.
 She helps with bottling, pruning and anything else that needs doing.

-Jenny Beasley, keeps the office ticking.
-If you phone us you are likely to talk with her ... and of course there are those enthusiastic, young travellers at busy times - which seems to be most of the time come to think of it.
+Jenny Beasley is our office admin star, and keeps everything ticking.
+If you phone us you are likely to talk with her... and of course there are those enthusiastic, young travellers at busy times – which seems to be most of the time, come to think of it.